 Level's Artist Support team listen to and review every single track submitted by Level artists to make sure that release details, artwork, and audio meet the requirements set by the music services.

-To ensure that your release is accepted and sent to music services, please follow the specifications laid out on the top of the New Release page found on your Dashboard as well as the rules set forth in the iTunes Style Guidelines.
+To ensure that your release is accepted and sent to music services as quickly as possible, please follow the specifications laid out on the top of the New Release page found on your Dashboard.

 - Track titles may never be all lowercase.